lucianScrapes/walmart_product_scraper/README.md

 This is a scraping script example using selenium.

 ##  :book: Features
+* gets product id, name and price, or prince range
 * private proxy support
 * anti-captcha (2captcha)
 * export to sqlite, csv, xlsx